Samoa x Greater Good Diaper Project

 Part 2 Oceanic conservation adventure in Fiji: empowering families for impact

 Following Samoa, the group will adventure onto the stunning tropical land and oceanic habitats of Fiji, where you will experience some of the world’s most beautiful waters, cementing our deep desire to protect them.
 The group will arrive via seaplane to Kokomo Island, home to the world’s fourth largest barrier reef and an intimate resort that is overwhelmingly dedicated to deep conservation and sustainability efforts.
 Beyond the stunning landscape of this private island, Kokomo invites you into the world of ocean conservation with its experience-rich programming that educates with awe and wonder.
-Mothers and daughters will learn directly from marine biologists in the crystal blue waters while learning about their Manta conservation program and participating in their onsite coral restoration project, which involves nursery planting and replacing bleached corals on the nearby reef.
+Mothers and children will learn directly from marine biologists in the crystal blue waters while learning about their Manta conservation program and participating in their onsite coral restoration project, which involves nursery planting and replacing bleached corals on the nearby reef.

 This second part of our journey will hone our AtlasDaughters learnings from the bigger picture in towards the family and the self.
-We will lead mothers and daughters in workshops that will assess family values alignment, financial literacy topics including the role of philanthropy as a family participatory activity, storytelling, leadership topics, and actionable impact frameworks that both mothers and daughters can take with them following their journey.
+We will lead mothers and children in workshops that will assess family values alignment, financial literacy topics including the role of philanthropy as a family participatory activity, storytelling, leadership topics, and actionable impact frameworks that both mothers and children can take with them following their journey.

 What makes an AtlasDaughters journey unique is our multi-generational philanthropy curriculum that complements your field visits and adventures, inspiring you and your family to go deeper into how you create an impact in the world.
 Beyond the natural beauty and cultural richness of these two South Pacific geographies, we invite you on a journey of adventure, deep human interconnectedness, and an experience that is sure to ignite a passion for protecting our world’s land and oceanic habitats.